Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/failing-is-better-than-not-trying.md

 ## Page by page loads

-Unfortiuonally, this is not supported with Tailwind in Astro as we get one generic output CSS.
+Unfortunately, this is not supported with Tailwind in Astro as we get one generic output CSS.
 For my website, it doesn't make the biggest difference as the post pages only have a couple of lines of extra CSS compared to the homepage.

 However, still looking at how I can optimize what's used even more.